The world of ecommerce is changing. The evolution of technology and consumer behavior has shifted the way businesses operate and compete.

 Who is Driving Ecommerce Subscription Growth?

-Currently there are 18.5 million subscription box shoppers in the U.S. and 35% of these active shoppers subscribe to three or more services, with a median number of subscriptions per active subscriber being two.
+Currently, there are 18.5 million subscription box shoppers in the U.S. and 35% of these active shoppers subscribe to three or more services, with a median number of subscriptions per active subscriber being two.
 Interestingly, these subscribers share many characteristics.
-According to Hitwise, demographically, they are more likely to have the following in common than the general population:
+According to Hitwise, the average demographics of this consumer base looks as follows:

 - Have a college degree